prk-2023/rust_tutorials/00_rust_tools_ecosystem/17-Lifetimes.md

 Fix this:

 To fix this Rust Introduces a concept of lifetime annotations to tell rust how long the reference is valid:
+[
+Note:
+1. Here the annotations tell rust compiler understand how long a reference is valid, and they are not for the program at runtime. *But annotation is purely for compiler analysis* this is to ensure memory safety with out the use of Garbage collector.
+2. So when we say "tell Rust how long the reference is valid", we really mean:
+    "*Tell the Rust compiler how long references should be valid relative to each other.*"
+]

 ```rust
 fn main() {